SRE

 1. Metrics — Quantitative System Health

-• RED metrics: Request rate, Errors, Duration
+• RED metrics: Request rate, Errors, Duration — optimized for service-level health

-• USE metrics: Utilization, Saturation, Errors
+• USE metrics: Utilization, Saturation, Errors — optimized for resource-level health

 2. Logs — Context and Forensics

-However, log volume has become a financial problem.
-Many enterprises now spend over half of their observability budget on logs alone, driving the adoption of log shaping, filtering, and edge processing to control costs while preserving value.
+Logs provide the narrative behind failures: error messages, stack traces, execution context.
+However, log volume has become a serious financial problem.
+Many enterprises now spend over half of their observability budget on logs alone, driving adoption of log shaping, tail-based filtering, and edge processing to control costs while preserving forensic value.

 3. Distributed Tracing — Understanding Service Interactions

-Tracing reconstructs the full lifecycle of a request across dozens of services, making it indispensable for microservice architectures.
+Tracing reconstructs the full lifecycle of a request across dozens of services — making it indispensable in microservice architectures.
+Without tracing, teams know something is slow.
+With tracing, they know exactly where and why, down to the specific span, service, and deployment version.

 4. Continuous Profiling — The Fourth Signal